tarik-kabaki/Todo_app/README.md

 - Edit a Task:
   - Click on the "Edit" button next to a task to modify it.

+- Changes Task Status - priority:
+  - Click on the Status or priority button to modify it.

 - Delete a Task:
   - Click on the "Remove" button next to a task to remove it from the list.